- Speedy Trial

 If the defendant does not waive the right to a speedy trial the prosecutor is often faced with very little time to prepare for trial when and if the results come back.
 In cases in which the driver is seriously injured, the law enforcement officer may wait to make the arrest until after the blood sample has been tested by the crime lab.

-Those DUI cases involving a breath or urine test are also complicated by the fact that the State Attorney's Office must present the chain of custody witnesses (all individuals who handled the testing sample) and expert testimony to interpret the results.
+Those DUI cases involving a blood or urine test are also complicated by the fact that the State Attorney's Office must present the chain of custody witnesses (all individuals who handled the testing sample) and expert testimony to interpret the results.
 Given the complexity of these misdemeanor DUI cases, the defendant is often in a position to prepare quickly for the trial and refuse to waive speedy trial.
 We have seen cases in which the prosecutor became so concerned about the time limit that the prosecutor was willing to drop or reduce the charges to avoid a speedy trial.

 In felony DUI cases involving death or serious bodily injury (or in a misdemeanor case when only the defendant is seriously injured) law enforcement will seek to obtain a blood sample after the crash but before any formal arrest is made.
 Then the State Attorney's Office will not file the charge until after the blood results come back (which can take 30 - 90 days).